xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 Figure 27 shows hierarchical services deployed on PE routers, but the same design applies when services are deployed on AG or DCI routers.

-The Converged SDN Transport Design offers scalable hierarchical services with simplified provisioning.
+The Agile Metro Design offers scalable hierarchical services with simplified provisioning.
 The three most important use cases are described in the following sections: